jnispen/PPSDA/README.md

 >
 > To use the software, first setup your system by creating a virtual Python environment containing the required packages.

-# System Setup on Linux/Windows

-> The setup instructions have been tested on Ubuntu 18.04 LTS and Windows 10.

 ## 1. Linux System Setup (Ubuntu 18.04)

 ### Install virtualenv